 Over the last year, Dr. Anthony Fauci, the nation's top infectious disease expert and the director of the National Institute of Allergy and Infectious Diseases, has been warning us to stay out of specific places to prevent the spread of COVID-19.
-Now that the pandemic has gone from bad to worse, and we are currently experiencing record levels of infections, hospitalizations, and even deaths, protecting ourselves as well as others has never been so crucial.
+Now that the pandemic has gone from bad to worse, and we are currently facing more transmissible, and more fatal strains, protecting ourselves as well as others has never been so crucial.
 So what places should be off limits, while the potentially deadly virus continues to spread?
 Read on to find out—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Fauci has reiterated time and again that bars and nightclubs are the riskiest places for the spread of COVID, and other governmental officials agree.
 They are generally the first type of businesses issued restrictions and temporary closures.
 "Close the bars and keep the schools open," Fauci told ABC in November.
 "Let's try to get the kids back, and let's try to mitigate the things that maintain and just push the kind of community spread that we're trying to avoid.
 And those are the things that you know well – the bars, the restaurants where you have capacity seating indoors without masks.
 Those are the things that drive the community spread – not the schools," he said."